So You Think You Can Dance (American TV series) season 11

+Ubeda and fellow grand finalist Valerie Rockey, who were paired as a couple from the first performance episode, became the sixteenth contestants in the show's run never to face elimination from being among the bottom six or bottom four contestants, became the thirteenth contestants to be in the grand finale, and became the fifth couple in the show's run never to face elimination from being among the bottom six or bottom four contestants in the grand finale and became the original couple who were the final two.

+–Moore and fellow grand finalist Mark Germor, who were paired as a couple from the first performance episode, became the fourteenth contestants in the show's run never to face elimination from being among the bottom six or bottom four contestants, became the ? contestants to be in the grand finale, and became the fourth pair in the show's run never to face elimination from being among the bottom six or bottom four contestants in the grand finale.

 Auditions

 Open auditions for season 11 were held in five cities beginning on Jan 13.

 Callbacks

 In a change from the procedure of the previous nine seasons, in which post-open-audition callbacks were held in Las Vegas and referenced collectively as "Vegas Week", season 11's callbacks were held in Los Angeles, with no special nomenclature.
-A total of 157 dancers began the week by performing a solo; those contestants not cut at this point went on to learn and perform various styles of choreography with cuts being made after every round.
-At the end of the final round of the week, 44 dancers remained, from which the judges selected a Top 20 to proceed into the performance show stage of the competition.
+A total of 157 contestants began the week by performing a solo; those contestants not cut at this point went on to learn and perform various styles of choreography with cuts being made after every round.
+At the end of the final round of the week, 44 contestants remained, from which the judges selected a Top 20 to proceed into the performance show stage of the competition.

 Finals

 Top 20 Contestants

 As with most previous seasons of So You Think You Can Dance, ten female contestants and ten male contestants were selected at the end of the callbacks week to proceed into the performance show stage of the competition.